TenzinTsundue/DATA-SCIENCE/Google Advance Data Analytics Certificate/1. Foundation of Data Science/readme.md

-Week 1: Introduction to data science concepts<br>
+Week 1: Introduction to data science concepts ✅<br>
 Week 2: The impact of data today<br>
 Week 3: Your career as a data professional<br>
 Week 4: Data applications and workflow<br>